janjongboom/koehandel/README.md

 Koehandel
 =========

-Game in node.js inspired by [http://boardgamegeek.com/boardgame/1117/youre-bluffing]You're bluffing[/url].
+Game in node.js inspired by [You're bluffing](http://boardgamegeek.com/boardgame/1117/youre-bluffing).
 For the moment just a small game engine for educational purposes.